githubteacher/everyone-dec15/docs/newyorkcity.md

 - In New York State
 - Made up of 5 borroughs
 - Manhattan is fun for raising kids but expensive
+- Check out a broadway show and central park